upper/db/README.md

 go get github.com/gosexy/db
 ```

-The `gosexy/db` package provides shared interfaces and datatypes only, it can't
+The `gosexy/db` package provides interface definitions and datatypes only, it
-connect to any database by itself, in order to connect to an actual database
+can't connect to any database by itself, in order to connect to an actual
-a database wrapper is required.
+database a database *wrapper* is required.

 ## Database wrappers

-Database wrappers may have special installation requirements, please refer to
+Database wrappers are all different and may have special installation
-the appropriate documentation reference on the following list.
+requirements, please refer to the appropriate documentation reference on the
+following list.

 * [mongo](http://gosexy.org/db/wrappers/mongo)
 * [mysql](http://gosexy.org/db/wrappers/mysql)